Closing a catenary loop: the lariat chain, the string shooter, and the heavy elastica

 \section{Introduction}

 This extended comment, including a few new results, was stimulated by recent academic attention directed at a ``cute'' but challenging and historied problem in string mechanics, arising from its inclusion as part of problem 13 of the 11th International Physicists' Tournament \cite{IPT19}, in turn inspired by a demonstration by Yeany \cite{YeanyYouTube}.
 The problem is to determine the shape equilibria of a ``string shooter'', a closed loop of axially moving string with a single support, subject to gravity and drag forces, to be described in detail below.
-As will be discussed at length, several important aspects of this and related problems, already documented throughout the literature, have been overlooked or misunderstood, and some recently proffered numerical solutions to the problem are not physically realizable.
-These conclusions follow from inspection of prior analytical results \cite{ChakrabartiHanna16}, however, errors in the initial presentation of these results must also be corrected in order to construct solutions.
-We will further connect with an earlier analytical result \cite{Gregory49}.
+As will be discussed at length, several important aspects of this and related problems, already documented throughout the literature, have been overlooked, and some recently published numerical solutions to the problem are not physically realizable.
+These conclusions follow from inspection of prior analytical results \cite{Gregory49, SvetlitskiiMiroshnik73, Miroshnik01, ChakrabartiHanna16}, however, errors in the presentation of the results in \cite{ChakrabartiHanna16} must also be corrected in order to construct solutions.

 We will provide a perspective on catenary problems that reviews both very old and somewhat new results, emphasizes a fundamental barrier to constructing solutions in the form of a closed loop with insufficient drag forces, and calls attention to the curious forms of singularities arising in this class of problems.
 Along the way, we must navigate past several distractions to reach the crux of the physics.
-In particular, we will show that the role of drag has been misrepresented, and perhaps over-emphasized, although indeed sufficient drag is necessary to construct loop solutions.
-Its role is to change tension and curvature profiles, at times through bifurcations, but it does not provide ``lift''.
+In particular, from our perspective, the importance of drag has been misunderstood, and perhaps over-emphasized.
+Although sufficient drag is necessary to construct loop solutions, its role is to change tension and curvature profiles, at times through bifurcations.
 On this point, classical results for axially moving bodies in the absence of drag, such as catenaries or free ``lariats'', are illustrative.